Limbic-predominant age-related TDP-43 encephalopathy

-LATE is a very common condition: autopsy studies around the world indicate that LATE is present in the brains of about one-third of people over 85.
+LATE is a very common condition: autopsy studies around the world indicate that LATE-NC is present in the brains of about one-third of people over 85.
 LATE typically affects persons older than 75 years of age (with some exceptions; please see below) and becomes increasingly prevalent every year in advanced old age.
-This is in contrast to Alzheimer's disease pathology, which tends to level off and perhaps decrease in prevalence among persons beyond age 85 years.
-LATE is often comorbid with (i.e., occurs in the same brain as) other pathologic changes that are associated with dementia, such as Alzheimer's disease and cerebrovascular disease(s).
+This is in contrast to Alzheimer's disease pathology, which tends to level off and even decrease in prevalence among persons beyond age 85 years.
+LATE is often comorbid with (i.e., occurs in the same brain as) other pathologic changes that are also associated with dementia, such as Alzheimer's disease and cerebrovascular disease(s).

 LATE has a large impact on public health.
 Clinical-pathologic correlation studies have established that the presence of LATE-NC is associated with impairments in memory and thinking.
 In older persons whose brains lack Alzheimer's disease-type amyloid plaques and neurofibrillary tangles, the presence of LATE-NC at autopsy is associated with a relatively slow cognitive decline (in comparison with Alzheimer's disease), mostly affecting the memory domain.
 However, most people (~75%) beyond age 85 have some Alzheimer's disease-type pathology and in this common scenario the impact of LATE-NC is very important.
 Approximately one-half of persons with Alzheimer's disease pathology also have LATE-NC.
 In these persons, the presence of LATE-NC is associated with a swifter disease course and with more severe clinical (memory and thinking) impairment than when only Alzheimer's disease pathology is present.
 A common combination of brain pathologies—with Alzheimer's disease pathology, Lewy body pathology, and LATE-NC in the same brain—tends to affect younger individuals (often <75 yrs of age) and, on average, is associated with more aggressive (faster) cognitive deterioration.
 With or without co-existing Alzheimer's disease pathology or other brain changes, persons with LATE-NC generally lack the clinical features of frontotemporal dementia (FTD).

+Signs and symptoms

+Cognitive symptoms

+The hallmark symptom of LATE is a progressive memory loss that predominantly affects short-term and episodic memory.
+This impairment is often severe enough to interfere with daily functioning and usually remains the chief neurologic deficit, unlike other types of dementia in which non-memory cognitive domains and behavioral changes might be noted earlier or more prominently.
+The amnestic syndrome in LATE tends to worsen gradually, leading to significant memory deficits and functional disability over time.
+Thus, the cognitive decline in LATE, when LATE-NC is the chief pathology present, is typically relatively slow.